novillo-cs/lab_02_triangle/directions.md

 ### Write the Triangle class

-Instance variables: There are 3 instance variables which are Point objects
+Instance variables: There are 3 instance variables which are Point objects:

 - v1 Point
 - v2 Point